Barcelona: Guided Food Walking Tour with Tapas and Wine

 One of the best ways to experience Barcelona is through its food, and this award-winning tapas tour takes the guesswork out of where to go and what to try.
 With thousands of bars and restaurants dotting the city, it’s easy to feel overwhelmed.
 Skip the endless review scrolling and let us handle everything for you.

-Enjoy priority service with pre-arranged reservations at four of the city’s most beloved, locally-recommended tapas spots.
-With all the planning taken care of, you can relax and savour the experience as you sample five authentic tapas dishes like patatas bravas and croquettes, all paired with regional drinks like cava, Spanish vermouth, and local wines.
-(We’re happy to provide non-alcoholic options, too!)
+Enjoy priority service with pre-arranged reservations at four of the city’s most beloved, locally-recommended tapas spots in the Gothic and El Born neighbourhoods.
+Savour the experience as you sample nine authentic tapas dishes like patatas bravas, croquettes, paella, and dessert paired with regional drinks like cava, vermouth, and wine, or go alcohol-free.

 Available options